 “Traditional arts in Japan: sumo, karate, kendo, judo, kyudo, kabuchi, origami, flower arrangement.

 What’s the point of all that?!
 So what if you’re in Japan?
 I don’t need a paragraph of Japan-related facts that aren’t of any consequence.
 This has nothing to do with why you’re here!
 Is it supposed to show us how well-read Hope is?
-Give a fuck!
-EMOTION.
-SHOW US EMOTION.
+No ta, I’d rather have EMOTION.
+SHOW US YOUR FEELINGS.
 We didn’t even get any during a flashback scene of her parents forgetting her.
 That shit would have been heartbreaking.
-Why is the MC such a robot?
+Why is the MC such a statue?

 I wish I could say that the plot earned some points but no. The idea was mildly intriguing: everyone has this app called Perfection that encourages you to be the best you can be by taking over your bank accounts and the likes.